Universal Limitations on Quantum Key Distribution over a Network: Introduction

 \section{Introduction}

-Secret communication over a network is a pertinent issue from both fundamental and application aspects~\cite{BB84,Eke91,RennerThesis}.
-With technological advancement~\cite{Google19,Mst19}, and rising concerns for privacy~\cite{Sho94,WEH18}, there is a need for determining protocols and criteria for secret communication among multiple trusted partners in a network.
-Quantum key distribution (QKD) provides unconditional security for generating secure, random bits among trusted parties against a quantum eavesdropper, i.e., an eavesdropper that is only limited by the laws of quantum mechanics and has access to all information sent classically.
+Quantum communication over a network is a pertinent issue from both fundamental and application aspects~\cite{BB84,Eke91,DM03,RennerThesis,CLL+09,VBD+15,ZXC+18}.
+With technological advancement~\cite{HBD+15,Mst19,BRA+19,CZC+21}, and concerns for privacy~\cite{Sho94,ZXC+18}, there is a need for determining protocols and criteria for secret communication among multiple trusted parties in a network.
+Quantum key distribution (QKD) provides unconditional security for generating secure, random bits among trusted parties against a quantum eavesdropper, i.e., an eavesdropper that is only limited by the laws of quantum mechanics.
 Secret key agreement (SKA) among multiple allies is called conference key agreement \cite{Chen2005,AH09}.
-Conference key agreement can be achieved if all parties involved share a GHZ state.
+Conference key agreement can be achieved if all parties involved share a Greenberger–Horne–Zeilinger (GHZ) state \cite{GHZ89}.
 As in the case of bipartite QKD, however, there exists a larger class of states, known as multipartite private states \cite{AH09}, which can provide conference key by means of local measurements by the parties.

-Given the global efforts towards a so-called quantum Internet \cite{WEH18}, as well as quantum key distribution over long distances \cite{MHS+12,LCL+17}, it is thus pertinent to establish security criteria and benchmarks on key distribution and entanglement generation capabilities over a quantum network.
+Given the global efforts towards a so-called quantum internet \cite{DM03,Kim08,WEH18}, as well as quantum key distribution over long distances \cite{MHS+12,LCL+17}, it is thus pertinent to establish security criteria and benchmarks on key distribution and entanglement generation capabilities over a quantum network.
 A quantum network is a complex structure as it inherits various setups of different quantum channels with particular alignment due to local environmental conditions.
 One of the biggest obstacles in building this structure is an attenuation of the signal, which cannot be amplified by cloning or broadcasting due to its inherent quantum nature.
-The signal decays exponentially with distance~\cite{TGW14,PLOB15} over an optical fiber, and also, the interaction with the environment makes it difficult to preserve entanglement for long time~\cite{BRA+19}.
+The signal decays exponentially with distance over an optical fiber~\cite{ATL15}, and also, the interaction with the environment makes it difficult to preserve entanglement for long time~\cite{BRA+19}.
 Hence, even obtaining a metropolitan scale quantum network remains a challenge.
-To overcome these problems, there is a global effort in building technology of quantum repeaters~\cite{PhysRevLett.81.5932,PhysRevA.59.169,munro2015inside} that could act as relay stations for long-distance quantum communication~\cite{WEH18}.
+To overcome these problems, there is a global effort in building technology of quantum repeaters~\cite{PhysRevLett.81.5932,PhysRevA.59.169,munro2015inside,CZC+21} that could act as relay stations for long-distance quantum communication~\cite{LCL+17,ZXC+18}.